 Nanjing Confucius Temple Antique Market (No. 11,Zhanyuan Road)

-The market is close to the Nanjing Museum, the location where many vendors usually set stalls on weekends.
+The market is close to the Nanjing Museum.
+Many vendors set stalls here on weekends.
 The works of old scholars or literati spread here are much more than anywhere else.
 At the same time, the antiques in this market is mixed with some gaudy tourist handicrafts, therefor it takes careful attention and long time to ramble around.

 Shanghai Yunzhou Antique Market (No. 88, Damuqiao Road)

 The market was named Taiyuan Road coin antique market, which has already 25 years of history.
-It runs the business area of 15,000 square meters, and more than 800 merchants have joined and aligned with it.
-The operating variety involves ceramics, jade, bronze, calligraphy and painting, stamps, coins and other antiques collectibles.
+It has a business area of 15,000 square meters, and more than 800 merchants have joined and aligned with it.
+You can find various antiques such as ceramics, jade, bronze, calligraphy and painting, stamps and coins.

 Chengdu Songxianqiao Antique Market (No. 22, Huanhua Road)